input-output-hk/marlowe-doc/tutorials/guides/runtime-rest.md

     d08277e718607803947c16d13d6ba78a464d48667cb08f199fbf3257791f7047     1        1043020 lovelace + 1 89506f74616aa4b5a42ec352a56ab7815e547e23e2a32417f400e43c.426f72726f776572 + TxOutDatumNone

-The 85 ada are at Marlowe\'s role-payout address, held for the benefit of the lender.
+The 85 ada are at Marlowe's role-payout address, held for the benefit of the lender.

 ```bash